-Muscat, Oman – 21 March 2019 – Wetskills Water Challenge Day 6 By Maryam Al Balushi (Petroleum Development Oman) ...READ MORE
+Muscat, Oman – 27 March 2019 – Wetskills Water Challenge – Reflection By Niel de Jong (Water Authority Hollands N...READ MORE

 Time for another Wetskills Challenge back in the Sultanate of Oman, the country of Arab horses, 3,156 kilometers coastline, kingfish and kebab, fjord-like landscape (the Norway of the Middle East!), aromas and knives (khanjar, no worries – now a days only worn forceremonial events).
 But Oman is also a country with severe challenges, including droughts and water scarcity, water salinity and desertification.
 As one of the oldest human-inhabited places in the world, Oman now faces the impact of human development.
 Those challenges cannot be addressed without considering water, energy and food as an integrated whole (nexus) and Oman is very well aware of that.
 Oman and the rest of the Gulf region are excelling with their WEF nexus approach and this offers a great context for our next Wetskills Challenge.

-From 15-26 March this new edition will be organised in Muscat, together with local Wetskills host Sultan Qaboos University.
-We also team up with the Embassy of The Kingdom of The Netherlands and Omani partners MEDRC, PDO, Haya water and Omani Water Society.
-This Wetskills event will be dedicated to the Central theme: ‘Water-Energy-Food Nexus’ (also the theme of the WorldExpo Dubai 2020, where Wetskills Foundation will be present as well).
-The final presentations will be in line to the Celebration of the World Water Day 2019.
-The program will have workshops, team building, field trips to cases and water areas, meetings and discussions with people in the field, and water-related and cultural visits in and outside Muscat, Haya Water wetlands and the PDO Museum.
+From 15-25 March 2019 this new edition was organised in Muscat, together with local Wetskills host Sultan Qaboos University.
+We also teamed up with the Embassy of The Kingdom of The Netherlands and Omani partners MEDRC, PDO, Haya water and Omani Water Society.
+This Wetskills event was dedicated to the Central theme: ‘Water-Energy-Food Nexus’ (also the theme of the WorldExpo Dubai 2020, where Wetskills Foundation will be present as well).
+The final presentations was in line to the Celebration of the World Water Day 2019.
+The Wetskills program included workshops, team building, field trips to cases and water areas, meetings and discussions with people in the field, and water-related and cultural visits in and outside Muscat, Haya Water wetlands and the PDO Museum.

 Wetskills-Oman started with speed date discussions with water experts, field visits and team building – and lots of opportunites for informal talks, enjoying the old buildings and beautiful view of surroundings.